Legends of Tech

 I spent more time worrying about them, as opposed to thinking of me.

 Yeah, fair enough.
-And, and then from that point on, how long were you in that leadership position for?
+And then from that point on, how long were you in that leadership position for?

-I think, if I recall correctly, it would have been, I was about four years in that role, came back and did, came back in Melbourne, did maybe another 12-18 months before I moved out into, into the other side of the industry.
+I think, if I recall correctly, it would have been, I was about four years in that role, came back and did, came back in Melbourne, did another 12, 18 months before I moved out into the other side of the industry.

 When I went to, there was ComTech at the time, Dye Data, as they turned out, which is now NTT.